nrfconnect/sdk-nrf/doc/nrf/security/ap_protect.rst

        To keep the AP-Protect disabled, ``UICR.APPROTECT`` must be programmed to ``HwDisabled`` and the firmware must write ``SwDisable`` to ``APPROTECT.DISABLE``.

-The following table lists related SoCs with information about the AP-Protect mechanism they support.
+The following table lists related SoCs or SiPs with information about the AP-Protect mechanism they support.
-For some SoCs, the AP-Protect implementation is different depending on the build code of the device.
+For some SoCs or SiPs, the AP-Protect implementation is different depending on the build code of the device.
 See the related hardware documentation for more information about which implementation is supported for which build code and about the differences between the supported implementations.

-.. list-table:: SoC AP-Protect matrix
+.. list-table:: SoC or SiP AP-Protect matrix
    :header-rows: 1
    :align: center
    :widths: auto

-   * - SoC
+   * - SoC or SiP
      - Hardware AP-Protect support
      - Hardware and software AP-Protect support
      - Related hardware documentation